-Brought up in a drug-house, 13-year-old Vinylux retreats into her imagination.
+Brought up in a drug-house, 13-year-old Daughter retreats into her imagination.
 It is here that the house takes on a life of its own: her dolls become syringes, her blankets gauze.
 Her mother is reduced to a chalk outline.
-Desiring her mother’s attention, Vinylux plunges headlong into the 80’s drug scene.
+Desiring her mother’s attention, Daughter plunges headlong into the 80’s drug scene.

 Images by Roy Guste